apache/kylin/website/docs/development/how_to_contribute.md

 ### Overall steps
 1. Fork [Apache Kylin Repo](https://github.com/apache/kylin) to your repository.
 2. Clone the fork repo to your local.
-It is recommended to [create a pull request from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 3. Create a new development branch locally.
 4. [Setup development environment](how_to_debug_kylin_in_ide.md)
 5. [Pick or Create a JIRA](#open_issue), describe the feature/enhancement/bug.